 Russian rouble steadies near 3-week high, TCS rallies after MSCI inclusion

-MOSCOW, Feb 10 (Reuters) - The Russian rouble was steady near a three-week peak against the dollar on Wednesday ahead of treasury bond auctions, while Moscow-listed global depositary receipts in TCS Group rallied after their inclusion in the MSCI stock market index.
+MOSCOW, Feb 10 (Reuters) - The Russian rouble steadied near a three-week peak against the dollar on Wednesday after three government bond auctions, while Moscow-listed global depositary receipts in TCS Group outperformed the market after their inclusion in the MSCI index.

+The rouble saw some support from banks' demand for OFZ treasury bonds that are popular among foreign investors thanks to their lucrative yields.
+The finance ministry raised a cumulative 49.4 billion roubles ($668.83 million) at three OFZ auctions, enjoying demand of nearly 136 billion roubles.

-The rouble has enjoyed support from a recent recovery in prices for oil, Russia's key export, but geopolitical concerns about new possible sanctions against Moscow hamper its gains.
+A recent recovery in the price of oil, Russia's key export, has also buttressed the rouble but geopolitical concerns about possible new sanctions against Moscow are hampering its gains.

 The European Union's top diplomat warned Russia on Tuesday it could face new sanctions over the jailing of Kremlin critic Alexei Navalny, describing the government of President Vladimir Putin as "merciless", authoritarian and afraid of democracy.